Homological mirror symmetry for the quartic surface: -categories

 \section{$A_\infty$-categories}

 This section is designed to serve as quick reference for the basic algebraic terminology, for the benefit of readers with a geometry background.
-The main construction is that of the bounded derived category of a $A_\infty$-category, following Kontsevich \cite{kontsevich94}.
+The main construction is that of the bounded derived category of an $A_\infty$-category, following Kontsevich \cite{kontsevich94}.
 We then consider the idempotent (Karoubi, or split-closed) completion, and the corresponding notion of split-generators.
 A brief look at twist functors and exceptional collections completes the tour.
 Some references for more in-depth treatments of various matters touched on here are \cite{kontsevich98, keller99, lefevre, rudakov90, fooo, fukaya00, seidel04}.
+The exposition here is closest to \cite{seidel04}, even though that is obviously not the earliest source.

-A non-unital $A_\infty$-category $\Cat$ consists of a set (all our categories are small) of objects $Ob\,\Cat$, together with a graded $\C$-vector space $hom_\Cat(X_0,X_1)$ for any two objects, and multilinear maps
+A non-unital $A_\infty$-category $\Cat$ consists of a set (all our categories are small) of objects $Ob\,\Cat$, together with a graded $\C$-vector space $\mathit{hom}_\Cat(X_0,X_1)$ for any two objects, and multilinear maps

 for all $d \geq 1$ and all $(d+1)$-tuples of objects $(X_0,\dots,X_d)$, satisfying the $A_\infty$-associativity equations

 where $\ast = |a_1|+\dots+|a_i|-i$ (the decreasing numbering of the $a_k$ is the result of trying to bring together various standard conventions).
 The underlying (non-unital) cohomological category $H(\Cat)$ has the same objects as $\Cat$, with